udaykiranpujaari72/LendingClubCaseStudy/README.md

 # Lending Club Case Study
-> The aim is to identify patterns that indicate if a person is likely to default, which may be used for actions such as denying the loan, reducing the loan amount, or lending at a higher interest rate.
-The goal is to identify these risky loan applicants to reduce credit loss using exploratory data analysis (EDA).
+> This project aims to identify patterns that indicate if a person is likely to default on a loan.
+These insights can help take actions such as denying the loan, reducing the loan amount, or lending at a higher interest rate.
+The goal is to reduce credit loss using exploratory data analysis (EDA).

 ## Table of Contents